noahbroyles/secsie-conf/README.md

 key = value
 ```
 7. Spaces are not allowed in key names or section tags.
 Only `a-z`, `A-Z` and `0-9` are allowed in section tag names, while special characters are allowed in key names.
 8. Values can consist of any character except `#`.
-Leading and trailing spaces are removed, however.
+Leading and trailing whitespace is removed, however.